Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Introduction

 To study vortex interactions \citet{kida1981motion} proposed a model of a vortex tube in a uniform shear flow; the effects of the other vortices on a certain vortex tube may be replaced, in the first approximation, by a linear flow. \citet{moore1971structure} had earlier studied steady elliptic vortex patches in uniform shear; \citet{kida1981motion} generalized the solutions to include exact unsteady elliptic vortices.
 However, we would like to mention that the first study of an elliptic vortex in a specific linear flow, a simple shear flow, was carried out by Chaplygin \citep[see][]{chaplygin1899pulsating,meleshko1994chaplygin}.
-When an external linear flow $\psi'_e = \frac{s}{4}\, (-x'^2+y'^2)-\frac{\gamma}{4}\, (x'^2+y'^2)~$, where $s$ is the strain rate and $\gamma$ is the vorticity, is superimposed on the Kirchhoff vortex ($\psi'_v$) the configuration is known to have three kinds of impact on the elliptic vortex patch: (i) rotation: full rotation of ellipse with periodically changing aspect ratio and angular velocity, happens when the external strain rate is weak, (ii) nutation: back and forth oscillatory angular motion of elliptic patch, happens when the external vorticity component is strong enough and in opposite sense of the vorticity of the elliptic patch, and (iii) elongation: complete straining and disruption of vortex patch due to strong external straining \citep[see][]{kida1981motion,dritschel1990stability}; also, see the Schematic in figure \ref{fig002}.
+When an external simple shear flow is superimposed on the Kirchhoff vortex, the configuration is known to have three kinds of impact on the elliptic vortex patch: (i) rotation: full rotation of ellipse with periodically changing aspect ratio and angular velocity, (ii) nutation: back and forth oscillatory angular motion of elliptic patch, and (iii) elongation: irreversible elongation of vortex patch due to strong external straining \citep[see][]{kida1981motion,neu1984dynamics,dritschel1990stability}.
 Though the area of the ellipse is preserved, the unsteady rotation of the ellipse with changing aspect ratio creates an unsteady flow-field around, even in the co-rotating frame \citep{kida1981motion}, which is referred to as the `Kida vortex' in this paper.
 The original motivation for studying sheared vortical patches was to understand vortex interactions better.
 However, when analyzed from the perspective of tracer transport, sheared elliptic vortices exhibited chaotic Lagrangian trajectories \citep{polvani1990chaotic,dahleh1992exterior}.
-Even a minor imposed shear induces periodic unsteadiness in the deformation of the Kida vortex, disrupting the Hamiltonian integrability.
-The hyperbolic fixed points and heteroclinic connections experience perturbations, making them susceptible to transverse intersections and thus allow for the possibility of chaotic dynamics \citep{smale1967differentiable,bertozzi1987extension}.
+Even a minor imposed shear induces periodic unsteadiness in the deformation of the Kida vortex, disrupting the Hamiltonian integrability of the Kirchhoff vortex.
+The hyperbolic fixed points and heteroclinic connections of the Kirchhoff vortex (see Section \ref{sec2}) experience perturbations, making them susceptible to transverse intersections and thus allow for the possibility of chaotic dynamics \citep{smale1967differentiable,bertozzi1987extension}.
 A comprehensive investigation was conducted into the impact of unsteady perturbations on tracer transport in an otherwise integrable system of a pair of oppositely signed point vortices by \cite{rom1990analytical}.
 In the absence of perturbation, the vortex pair translates with a constant velocity, resulting in a steady flow field in the co-moving frame with the vortices.
 However, the introduction of an external periodic strain field, even in the co-moving frame, makes the flow field unsteady, causing the tangling heteroclinic orbits in the flow field and leading to the chaotic transport of certain passive tracers.
 This phenomenon also results in fluid entrainment by the vortex system, enhancing mixing.
-Notably, this study represents one of the early applications of tools such as the Melnikov analysis from dynamical systems to analyze and quantify chaos and mixing in a fluid flow problem.
+Notably, this study represents one of the early applications of tools such as the Melnikov analysis from dynamical systems to analyse and quantify chaos and mixing in a fluid flow problem.
 In the current context of inertial particle transport in the Kida vortex, we apply some of the techniques derived from their work.